 Not only it takes extensive training to become a gondolier but you can’t wear anything that you like to row the boats.
 The clothing is a Gondolier is strictly regulated with white colored shirts or striped t shirts (red and white or black and white) in summers.
 In the winters, on the contrary, the Gondoliers have to wear black-colored reefer jackets which save them from the chilly Venice winters.

 Not only your Mercedeses and Maseratis are high maintenance, these floating beauties too require good maintenance which costs a lot.
-The hulls of the Gondolas are to be varnished every month to save them from the pests that eat the wood.
+The hulls of the Gondola boats are to be varnished every month to save them from the pests that eat the wood.

 Do not under estimate anything of these beautiful boats, especially the weight.
 With a length of 35 feet, these Gondolas weigh about 700 Kgs which is more than the weight of an average horse.